ihhub/penguinV/README.md

 In many cases when developers design their own image processing application they are facing problems with integration of third-party library into code.
 To minimize such drawbacks we are giving an option to write your own code for above situations.

 #Requirements
 To compile the source code your compiler must support at least **C++ 11** version.
-Minimum required version of Microsoft Visual Studio [without AVX 2.0 support] is VS 2010.
+Minimum required version of Microsoft Visual Studio [without AVX 2.0 support and thread pool] is VS 2010.

 #How to install
 We prefer that an end-user (means YOU) will compile all files what are necessary for your application.
 For this you have to copy files into your project folder and use them.
 That's it!
 No more extra moves!
 Just copy, include header files and compile them as a part of your application.